alibaba/GraphScope/docs/flex/interactive/tools/cypher_shell.md

 ## Limitation

-Currently write operations are not supported in GraphScope Interactive, so you can not use `create` clause in cypher shell.
+Currently write operations are not supported in GraphScope Interactive, so you cannot use `create` clause in cypher shell.